xnlou/etl-database/README.md

 2. **Data Extraction**:
    - `meetmax_url_check.py`: Scrapes MeetMax event pages to identify valid URLs and downloadable XLS files, saving results to CSV and PostgreSQL (`public.tmeetmaxurlcheck`).
    - `meetmax_url_download.py`: Downloads XLS files from identified URLs, storing them in `file_watcher/` for further processing.
+   - `gmail_inbox_processor.py`: Monitors a configured Gmail inbox.
+When an email matches rules in `dba.tinboxconfig` (e.g., specific subject, has attachment), it downloads the raw email and its attachments to a local directory.
+It then moves the email to a "Processed" or "ErrorFolder" label in Gmail.

 3. **Data Transformation**:
    - `xls_to_csv.py`: Converts downloaded XLS/XLSX files to CSV, handling both modern (`openpyxl`) and legacy (`xlrd`) formats.